Romaq/bigrig-scripts/GAMESERVER.md

       confconsole."
    9. From there, you are provided the connection ports and an option for the "Advanced Menu" to do further configuration.
+   10. While the logfiles and other system clock functions for the server are driven by the "real" clock on pve, and that clock runs on UTC time, you may want to set the "Region config" TZ data.
+It's possible you want the server to think in your "local time" as it applies rather than UTC.
+   11. While there are other settings to explore, from the Advanced Menu you may select a particular "Game server".
+Naturally, you can't "Update" the server until you "Select game", so do that.
+   12. You get a warning you may be prompted for further information, then continue.
+   13. For this example, select Minecraft (Java Edition).

 ## The following steps are optional.
    1. [^1]...